-French jurisprudence construes these notions extensively and holds all businesses that intervened at any time (namely, from the design and development of the product, through to the bringing of the product into circulation, until the retail sale) liable for defective products.
+French jurisprudence construes these notions extensively and holds all businesses that intervened at any time liable for defective products.
 Thus, it concerns the following parties:

 - manufacturers;

 - producers;

 - suppliers;

 - importers;

-- · distributors; and
+- distributors; and

 - retailers.

 Special law (section 1245 et seq of the Civil Code)